1. Home

-Elasticity Practice Question
+Elasticity Practice Problem

 a.
 Calculate the cross-price elasticity of the demand for butter (i.e. in response to changes in the price of margarine) at the equilibrium.
 What does this number mean?
 Is the sign important?